redecentralize/alternative-internet/README.md

 ## Totally Dead

+The following 'things' have broken links, or links that redirect to not-nice-places.
+They're here for posterity.

+* [Avatar](http://avatar.ai) is a distributed "operating system for the internet" running inside the web browser.
+It allows for secure messaging (think email, social networks) and distributed data storage, employing a policy of "privacy and data security by default".
+Building its own encrypted P2P network, it does not rely upon any central authority.
+(Appears to be inactive)

 * [BitPhone](http://www.gullicksonlaboratories.com/projects/bitphone/) is a mobile communications device with the features of a modern smartphone built on top of decentralized BitCoin-style proof-of-work networking.

 * [Coinpunk](http://coinpunk.org/) is a web application that allows anyone to run their own self-hosted Bitcoin wallet service that is accessible from your web browser anywhere in the world.
 It's free, open source, and you can install it on your server right now.